nikolasdion/convergence/README.md

 # Convergence - Event Scheduling Made Easy

+NOTE: Currently in heavy development, but basic functionality works.

-Simple web app to calculate the overlap between your availabilities!
+Web app to calculate the overlap between you and your friends' availabilities, so you can schedule your events accordingly!